Trustroots/trustroots/INSTALL.md

 ### Installing

-1. Clone the repository: `git clone https://github.com/Trustroots/trustroots.git trustroots`
+1. Clone the repository: `git clone https://github.com/Trustroots/trustroots.git`
 2. Make sure MongoDB is running on the default port (27017): `mongod`
 3. Create a local config file: `cp config/env/local.sample.js config/env/local.js` — add any configurations you want to keep out of version control here.
 Many features rely on sending emails (such as signup) so add settings at least to the `mailer` section.
 See [nodemailer smtp usage](https://github.com/andris9/nodemailer-smtp-transport#usage) and note that it has pre filled settings for [some services](https://github.com/andris9/nodemailer-smtp-transport#using-well-known-services).
 You could also use [MailDev](http://djfarrelly.github.io/MailDev/).
 The config file is created for you on first run if it doesn't exist.
 4. Finally start the app: `npm start`.
 It will install all required NPM and Bower modules on first run so it might take a while.